flux-framework/flux-docs/adminguide.rst

 A system user named ``flux`` is required.
 This user need not have a valid home directory or shell.

+Flux uses `hwloc <https://www.open-mpi.org/projects/hwloc/>`_ to verify that configured resources are present on nodes.
+Ensure that the system installed version includes any plugins needed for the hardware, especially GPUs.

 Installing Software Packages
 ============================